StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 Note: `d` is reserved for a combination Soss/DynamicHMC.

 Scripts containing the clips are stored by chapter.
-In some chapter directories special introductory scripts have been included or scripts that generate figures in the book.
-These figures are stored by chapter in the `plots` directory.
+In some chapters special introductory scripts have been included (e.g. in `intro-julia`) or scripts that generate figures in the book (always in `figures`).
+The figures are stored by chapter in the `plots` directory.

 A similar structure is used for models and Pluto notebooks.